MercersKitchen/BYOD/README.md

 ---

 ### BIOS Settings

+General Reminders
+- Record BIOS Password

+Random Notes
 - Check Memory and System with Tools
 - Change Clock Settings, if necessary
 - If Hard Drive can only be used in this one machine, enable Automatic Drive Lock function that uses BIOS password
   - Otherwise do not enable any drive locks
 - Boot Options: not SD or Floppy (some "camera" .exe viruses and no floppies are used)
-- Enable VT-X, Virtual Technology, in BIOS
 - Administrator Settings?
 - Enable audio alerts during boot
 - Enable NumPad